-This revised Bushfire Management Plan (BMP) has been updated to satisfy condition 14 of WAPC Application number: 156399 for the progress of the staged development of the Avon Ridge Estate Special Rural Development (Avon Ridge Estate).
+This Bushfire Management Plan (BMP) supports an amendment to stages 5 and 6 of the existing approved subdivision at Avon Ridge Estate.
 The site is located in Brigadoon approximately 12 kilometres north of the Midland Regional Centre and 30 kilometres northeast of the Perth CBD.